heena2004shaikh/heer_port/react-portfolio/README.md

-# Maddy's Portfolio Website 🚀
+# Heena's Portfolio Website 🚀

-A beautifully crafted portfolio website created as a gift for Mudassir Hussain Ansari (Maddy) by Ahtesham Salamat Ansari.
-This portfolio showcases Maddy's journey, projects, and technical expertise through an interactive and animated interface.
+A beautifully crafted portfolio website created by me.
+This portfolio showcases my journey, projects, and technical expertise through an interactive and animated interface.

 ## ⚡ Tech Stack